DilanCF/CMSC412_notes/lecture/Lecture01.md

 What is a CPU?
 * **C**entral **P**rocessing **U**nit
-* Different CPUs have different structions
+* Different CPUs have different instructions

 How do our peripherals communicate with the CPU?
 * Each of the devices are capable of execing instructions.